NikoloziGagua/blacklist_manager/README.markdown

 5. **View Reports**: Hit “Blacklist Report” to see all blacklisted companies, sort by date/name/amount, and browse pages.
 6. **Log Out**: Click “Logout” to end your session safely.

-## Future Improvements

-I’ve got some ideas to level this up:

-- **Password Reset**: Add a secure way for managers to reset passwords.
-- **Search Filter**: Let users search companies in dropdowns or reports.
-- **Email Alerts**: Notify managers when blacklist changes happen.
-- **Fancier UI**: Maybe use Bootstrap for a modern look.
-- **APIs**: Add REST endpoints for other apps to interact with the blacklist.

-## Contributing

-Love to hear your thoughts!
-To contribute:

-- Open an issue for bugs or feature ideas.
-- Submit a pull request with tested changes.

-## License

-Licensed under the MIT License.
-Use, modify, or share it freely, just keep the copyright notice.

 ## Author

-**Nikolozi Gagua** (Student ID: C00303433)

-This project was a blast to build!
-I learned heaps about PHP, MySQL, and web security.
+From this project i learned heaps about PHP, MySQL, and web security.
 Hope you enjoy checking it out!

 ---

-*Note*: The sample password hash in `schema.sql` is a placeholder.
-Generate your own with `password_hash()` for real users.
-Stay secure!